vin-spiegel/LuaFileFilter/README.md

 # LuaFileFilter

-This module distinguishes library files from business files.
+This Program can distinguish which is a Lua library module file.

-# Target
+# Dependency
-dotnet framework 4.6.2
+- dotnet framework 4.6.2
+- MoonSharp (optional)